 I thought I was doing the right thing, but it absolutely backfired.
 It was awful.

 They forgave me.
 That’s something.
 That’s the thing, though.
 I’m sorry when I screw up.
 I take responsibility for my mistakes.
 No one ever apologizes when I’m done wrong, when I hurt.
 When I ask them to, they double down on the blame.
 It’s my fault.
-I caused it or I aggravated it, so it doesn’t matter.
+I caused or aggravated it, so it no longer needs to be accounted for.
 I deserve it.

 Get over it, Christie.
 Shut up.